crivicus/CrivUk/Readme.txt

-This is a programmers dotnet core project.
+This is my dotnet core base implementation.

-The idea is to create a webserver project that can serve several sites while also acting as a testbed for programming ideas, features and tasks.
+The idea is to create a webserver project that can be used to serve several sites while also acting as a base implementation for other programming ideas, features and tasks.

 I am building it to be easy to pull down and test with anywhere while simultaneously allowing a variety of database types and server operating systems.

-At the core will be a Content management system that can serve multiple sites with authorization capabilities and encryption built in.
+At the core will be a Content management system that can serve multiple sites with authorization and encryption built in.

+This base will remain functional rather than styled so that it can be cloned and used as a base for other projects.

 If you want to download the project to have a go yourself you will need an appsettings.json file with the following: